TheDuckCreator/Study-ViewModel-ViewModelFactory/README.md

-# ViewModel and ViewModelFactory Codelabs Implement
+# ViewModel and ViewModelFactory Codelabs

 Program Bootstrap with Viewmodel and ViewModelFactory Starter Code from Google Codelabs from this link https://codelabs.developers.google.com/codelabs/kotlin-android-training-view-model/ and the Readme of Starter Code is below my readme.